shango/demo-page-hugo/content/docs/exr-workflow.md

 ![Import dialog](/images/import_dialogue_01.png)
 Figure 2.
 Import File dialogue box

 After selecting your files and clicking **Import**, you'll see the **Import Options** dialog (see Figure 3).
-A recommended workflow is to import the footage as a composition, automatically pre-compose the layers, and generate a contact sheet—a composition that displays all layers from the EXR sequence for easy preview.
+A recommended workflow is to import the footage as a composition, automatically pre-compose the layers, and generate a contact sheet-a composition that displays all layers from the EXR sequence for easy preview.

 In the **Import Options** dialog box select: